Application deadline: 31 March 2016

 Comprehensive lectures will be delivered by renowned specialists in nuclear law from international organisations, governments, and private industry.

 The following subjects are usually covered during the ten day programme:

-The International School of Nuclear Law Supervisory Board provides overall direction and strategy to the OECD Nuclear Energy Agency and the University of Montpellier 1 for the implementation of the ISNL every year.
-A list of the Supervisory Board members is available here.
+The International School of Nuclear Law Supervisory Board provides overall direction and strategy to the OECD Nuclear Energy Agency and the University of Montpellier for the implementation of the ISNL every year.
+The Supervisory Board is composed of well-respected professionals from around the world.